by Brock Beard

 2023 LASTCAR XFINITY SERIES OWNER'S CHAMPIONSHIP

 2nd) Big Machine Racing, B.J.
-McLeod Motorsports, Emerling-Gase Motorsports, JD Motorsports, Motorsports Business Management, Sam Hunt Racing, SS-Green Light Racing, Stewart-Haas Racing (1)
+McLeod Motorsports, Emerling-Gase Motorsports, JD Motorsports, Motorsports Business Management, Sam Hunt Racing, Stewart-Haas Racing (1)

 2023 LASTCAR XFINITY SERIES MANUFACTURER'S CHAMPIONSHIP